 Notice that it is forbidden to record the move in advance.
-Only in case of a draw claim (Article 9.2. and 9.3) and adjourning it is allowed.
+Only in case of a draw claim (Article 9.2. and 9.3) and adjourning is it allowed.

-It is permitted to record the moves as a pair (his opponent's move and his own move), but he must have recorded his previous own move before making his next move.
-8.2 The scoresheet shall be visible to the arbiter throughout the game.
+It is permitted to record the moves as a pair (his opponent's move and his own), but he must have recorded his previous own move before making his next move.